GLDYM/Kumo-O-Tagayasu/README_EN.md

 You are forbidden to do the following:

+- Open a pay-2-win server of the modpack.
-- Sell this modpack and resourcepack without authorization.
+- Sell this modpack and resourcepack.
 - Redistribute this modpack and resourcepack on Curseforge or Modrinth, which will get the benefits of the platform.

 ## Special Thanks